vrindger/actually_open_lean/README.md

 3. No warranties absolutely not.
 This is fully open source and usable as is for any purposes without warranties
 4. If u have pull requests for nice features, I will integrate them in for the world.

-## I'm a broke guy.
-Please pay me if you made money from this, which I know some of you will, given that 40% of IB accounts are profitable...!!:
+## Please pay me if you made money from this, which I know some of you will, given that 40% of IB accounts are profitable...!!:

 My receiving wallets:
 * Ethereum 0xd576227aCc7d74259F66a8AFd379C7f36eCee41A (includes Ethereum compatible networks like Polygon, Arbitrum, OP Mainnet, Base, Blast, Linea and Avalanche)